Rocky Mountain Lions Eye Institute Foundation (RMLEIF)

 The Foundation's Story

 In the late 1980’s, Lions Club members in Colorado and Wyoming envisioned the creation of a major eye center that would serve the Rocky Mountain region, which then lacked a comprehensive center for the care of vision problems and eye disease.
 In 1991, dreams started to become reality as Lions formed the Rocky Mountain Lions Eye Institute Foundation (RMLEIF, pronounced "rem-leaf") to raise half the funding for the project, with the other half provided by the University of Colorado.
-A decade later, a world-class center for vision research, education and care opened its doors — the Rocky Mountain Lions Eye Institute (RMLEI) at the University of Colorado, Anschutz Medical Campus in Aurora, Colorado.
-It's an institution that has raised the level of eye care in the Rocky Mountain region.
+A decade later, a world-class center for vision research, education and care opened its doors — the Rocky Mountain Lions Eye Institute (RMLEI) at the University of Colorado, Anschutz Medical Campus in Aurora, Colorado, a center of excellence that has raised the level of eye care in the Rocky Mountain region.
 The Eye Institute was the result of leadership and hard work by numerous Wyoming and Colorado Lions, coupled with substantial financial contributions to the Eye Institute Foundation from Lions and Lions Clubs in both states, the Lions Club International Foundation, the Kenneth Kendal King Foundation, and other donors.

 Today the dream continues as the Eye Institute Foundation provides additional grants to help the Institute further its sight-saving work and provides direct support for low-income individuals who need eye care.
 The Foundation has no independent sources of funding; it is dependent on contributions from Lions Clubs, individual Lions, and other supporters.
 Using these donations plus earnings from investments and matching funds from the Lions Clubs International Foundation, RMLEIF has contributed more than $7 million to advance eye care, education, and research at the Eye Institute.